Skip to main content

 6. Remove the foil and bake for 25 more minutes, until the cheese is bubbling and browning.

-7. Cool five minutes, then top with herbs and serve.
-Encourage diners to scrape the squash into strands with their fork (two forks actually makes this easier) and stir them together with the sauce.
+7. Let cool for five minutes, then top with herbs and serve.
+Encourage diners to scrape the squash into strands with two forks and stir them together with the sauce.

 What do you think?